supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 )
 ```

-### **Recreate all Objects that meet the requirements**
+### **Recreate all objects that meet the requirements**

-All objects that belong to the "Tram" class will be processed with a new Tag.
+All objects that belong to the "Tram" class will be processed with a new tag.

 ```python
 new_objects_list = []